Omar-p/learning-notes/aws/aws.md

   - ![ec2-spread-placement-group](images/ec2/spread-placement-group-exam.png)
   - all handled for u by aws.
 - Partition:
-  - for distributed and replicated workloads which have infrastructure awarness.
+  - for distributed and replicated workloads which have infrastructure awareness.
   - when have more than 7 instances per AZs but u want to keep them separated across AZs.
   - 7 partitions per AZ.
   - huge scale parallel processing system.